Energy in the world

 Around 800 million people do not have access to electricity and 2.8 billion people do not have access to clean cooking solutions, especially in lower income countries.
 This has a serious impact on the quality of life, income opportunities, the environment, health, and education.
 Energy is crucial for achieving nearly all of the Sustainable Development Goals (SDGs) by 2030 and for ensuring that no one is left behind.

 The Young Expert Programme (YEP) contributes to achieving the SDGs, including SDG 7 on universal access to clean energy.
 YEP Energy was launched in mid-2019 and completes the nexus together with YEP Water and YEP Agrofood.
-YEP Energy aims to encourage Dutch and local young talents to work in the renewable energy sector with a position for a Dutch organisation that is based in one of the lower and middle income countries on the country list.
+YEP Energy aims to encourage Dutch and national young talents to work in the renewable energy sector with a position for a Dutch organisation that is based in one of the lower and middle income countries on the country list.

 YEP Energy revolves around the following themes: